-The shuttle bus service runs during the morning and evening peak times from 7.08 am to 9.38 am, and from 16.30 pm to 19.00 pm, Monday through Friday.
+The shuttle bus service runs during the morning and evening peak times from 7:08am – 9:38am, and from 4:30pm – 7:00pm, Monday through Friday.
 Buses run on a loop and leave every 30 minutes.

 Whether you’re cycling as part of your commute or just fancy a leisurely lunchtime ride around the park, we’re here to help you get on your bike.